On Global Rates for Regularization Methods based on Secant Derivative Approximations: Proposed Update Rules

 \section{Proposed Update Rules}

-In this section, we outline the various algorithmic variants encompassed by our \texttt{ARp-approx} framework.
-Firstly, in Section~\ref{sub-lazy} we start with a lazy variant in which the exact $p$th-order tensor is evaluated exactly every $m$ iterations.
+In this section, we outline the various algorithmic variants encompassed by our \texttt{ARp-approx} framework. {In particular, we will give several examples of \texttt{Tensor\_p} subroutines that satisfy the Condition~\ref{Conditionpth}, under which the complexity analysis developed in Section~\ref{analysis} holds. } Firstly, in Section~\ref{sub-lazy} we start with a lazy variant in which the exact $p$th-order tensor is evaluated exactly every $m$ iterations.
 Next, we introduce a finite difference variant with an explicit discretization step size formula (Section~\ref{subs-fd}).
 Finally, Section~\ref{subs-HOSU} discusses the incorporation of secant updates.